 So, the two kinds of story—Science Fiction and Fantasy—both dealt with alternate worlds.
 That’s what made them so interesting, and it’s also what made them important and critiques of human life, culture, norms.
 One could argue, for example, as H. G. Wells did in The Time Machine, that if the rich keep exploiting the workers as they do, and living in ever increasing refinement and comfort and ease while the workers live ever more crudely, harshly, and basely, eventually they will evolve into weak, pathetic Eloi (the rich) fed upon by the strong, bestial Morlocks (the workers).
 Or you could argue, as Orwell did in 1984 (published in 1948), that if the state continued growing more powerful and better at surveillance, propaganda, command, coercion, control, we would end up in a dystopian nightmare.
 So, alternate worlds provided a means for critiquing this one.
 What if we extrapolate this trend into the future?
 What if our best-laid plans, our technologies, go terribly astray, as when Victor Frankenstein’s attempt to conquer death leads to the creation of a hated monster (Mary Shelley’s Frankenstein, the first real Science Fiction novel [talk about genius, at the freaking age of 18!]) or the world is mostly destroyed and thrown back into barbarity (Stephen Vincent Benet’s “By the Waters of Babylon,” the first post-apocalyptic fiction [another creation of a whole genre; again, real genius and still a GREAT read today]).

-Supernatural Fiction, like Bram Stoker’s Dracula or Ira Levin’s brilliant Rosemary’s Baby, would be, according to this distinction, a kind of Fantasy literature.
+Supernatural Fiction, like Bram Stoker’s Dracula or Ira Levin’s brilliant Rosemary’s Baby, would be, according to this distinction–plausible vs. implausible–examples of a kind of Fantasy literature.
 But because it is rooted in religious superstition, it has claims on “realness” that rival, but are different from, those of Science Fiction.
-If you believe that witches covens that can call up the Devil actually exist, then you are very, very indoctrinated and confused but will think of something like Rosemary’s Baby not as Fantasy but as Horror Realism.
+If you believe that witches covens that can call up an actual Devil actually exist, then you are very, very indoctrinated and confused but will think of something like Rosemary’s Baby not as Fantasy but as Horror Realism.
 Lord help you, living in such a demon-haunted world.
 We have real human demons enough to contend with, thank you.
-One of them is currently in the Oval Office in the now Whiter House.
+One of them was recently in the Oval Office in what he turned into the Whiter House.

 I will admit to disliking a lot of Fantasy literature because much of it seems, to me, just stupid, the stuff of childhood.
 Yes, I like “Jack and the Beanstalk” as much as you do, and Alice in Wonderland is AMAZING, a work of genius.
 But a steady diet of this stuff?
-900-page books about the wizardress who trains dragons and leads them into battle against the forces of the Evil Zauron of Xacharia?
+900-page books about the wizardress who trains dragons and leads them into battle against the forces of the Evil Zaukon of Xacharia?
 Uh, no thanks.
+Hard pass.
 The problem, it long seemed to me, with Fantasy literature is that it was too easy.
+It was intellectually flacid.
 You could simply make up anything without having to worry about plausibility.
 Much of it requires readers slow-witted enough that they are willing to suspend disbelief about anything–are capable of entertaining anything as true.
-(The main character is in a jam, but hey, I didn’t tell you, but he has this superpower, and he can immediately teleport himself elsewhere because, well, no because, he just can.)
+(The main character is in a jam, but hey, I didn’t mention this before, but he has this superpower, and he can immediately teleport himself elsewhere because, well, no because, he just can.
+This is the way seventh-graders write.)
 I dutifully read to my children all of the Harry Potter books, for they loved them, but I must admit that they mostly bored me to tears.
-They were derivative and slow paced, and the author wasn’t exactly a great prose stylist.
-But, hey, she’s almost a billionaire.
-There’s an audience for that kind of stuff.
+They were derivative and slow paced, and the author isn’t exactly a great prose stylist.
+But, hey, she’s almost a billionaire. so there’s an audience for that kind of vomitus the reactionary British anti-transexual campaigner pours out by the lavaload (Yes, I am mixing my metaphors).

 I must admit I’ve always been a bit snobbish about this distinction between Sci Fi and Fantasy.
-Science Fiction, I thought but rarely said, was for bright folk, and Fantasy for dummies.
-There was a problem with this formulation of mine, however.
-Science Fiction writers tended to be men more interested in science than in other people.
+Science Fiction, I thought but rarely said, was for bright folk, and Fantasy for dummies who didn’t care about plausibility or weren’t bright or educated enough to understand how ridiculous something was (No, you can’t make things fly by uttering incantations).
+There were problems with this formulation of mine, however.
+For one, Science Fiction writers tended to be men more interested in science than in other people.
 The poet Dylan Thomas spoke of meeting a fellow at a party who wanted to be a novelist even though he didn’t know any people well.
 LOL.
 That’s a problem.
-Because Sci Fi tends to be written by nerdy men, characters in Science Fiction often tend to be extraordinarily shallow.
+Because Sci-Fi tends to be written by nerdy men, characters in Science Fiction often tend to be extraordinarily shallow.
 Michael Crichton created Sci Fi novels based on current scientific work (DNA extraction—Jurassic Park; nanotechnology—Prey), and because the ideas were interesting to people and the books were full of action, they sold well, even though you could literally exchange the names of characters, making this man a woman and that woman a man, for example, and it would make no difference, for they had almost no interior lives, certainly not interior lives that were deeply explored.

 Imagine an airplane landing in a remote area inhabited by tribespeople who have never seen such technology.
 A strange, enormous, featherless bird lands.
 It immediately gives birth to strange white beings who carry sticks that shoot fire.
 A famous example of this happened during World War II on the island of Tanna, Vanuatu, in the Pacific.
 Natives stumbled upon military supplies dropped on the island from military planes and encountered an American named John Frum who came to collect them.
 Frum traded with the natives, and then left, and the natives created a whole religion based upon the return of this god, sometimes called John Frum and sometimes Tom Navy, who would bring goods, the “cargo.”
 This was one example of several cargo cults that emerged in the Pacific after such first contact.
 In Papua New Guinea, one early explorer returned to his airplane to find that a native had strapped himself to the bottom of its fuselage with ropes made of vines, hoping to travel back to the gods’ abode and see it for himself.